MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/intro-data-management-analytics.md

 ms.subservice: overview
 ---

-# Introduction to the concept of data governance
+# Introduction to the concept of data analytics

 Describe data management in a way that non-technical audiences can understand.

-## Data governance responsibilities
+## Data analytics responsibilities

 Describe who is responsible for data management.
 See functions in the organize section & link to those functions for more details on each role.
 If there is a function that is not yet represented, lets discuss adding that function or augmenting one that is already there.

-## Data governance in Azure
+## Data analytics in Azure

 Describe the tools used to manage data & how they help